-- 8.6.3 Potential positive impacts on the topic area of water and land resources can be summarised as follows: - Policies SF1, EC4, EN1, EN2, C07, EC1, EC6, CO1 and CO2 identify the need to direct development towards existing key urban centres, derelict and previously developed land.
-This will have a positive impact on protecting key land resources in the Borough.

-- Policy EN15 seeks to ensure that new development will not result in the contamination of land or land stability concerns. - Policy EN18 is applicable to all forms of pollution, including that associated with water and land contamination, and highlights measures to avoid potentially unacceptably adverse impacts including impacts on sensitive natural resources. - Policy EN6 sets out the need to ensure geology/geomorphological, water and soil resources are protected in the Borough. - Policy CO6 aims to ensure that Gypsy, Traveller and Travelling Showpeople sites are located in areas that are well supported by sewage and waste disposal facilities and water supplies.
+- Policies SF1, CP1, EC4, EN1, EN2, EC1, EC6, CO1 and CO2 identify the need to direct development towards existing key urban centres, derelict and previously developed land.
+This will have a positive impact on protecting key land resources in the Borough. - Policy EN15 seeks to ensure that new development will not result in the contamination of land or land stability concerns. - Policies EN16 and EN17 identify the need to manage mineral resources and waste sustainably within Bury. - Policy EN18 is applicable to all forms of pollution, including that associated with water and land contamination, and highlights measures to avoid potentially unacceptably adverse impacts including impacts on sensitive natural resources. - Policy EN6 sets out the need to ensure geology/geomorphological, water and soil resources are protected in the Borough. - Policy CO6 aims to ensure that Gypsy, Traveller and Travelling Showpeople sites are located in areas that are well supported by sewage and waste disposal facilities and water supplies.

-- 8.7.1 To monitor the impacts of the Second Draft Publication Core Strategy on this sustainability theme, appropriate indicators should be selected from the following list: - River water quality - Daily domestic water consumption (per capita consumption) - Number of planning permissions granted contrary to the advice of the EA on water quality grounds - · No. of applications including Sustainable Drainage Systems - The volume of household waste collected and the proportion recycled - Amount of municipal waste arising and managed by management type - Capacity of new waste management facilities by type - No. of new developments incorporating recycling facilities - New homes built on previously developed land - Amount of floorspace by employment type, which is on previously developed land - % of development on Greenfield sites & Brownfield sites - % of contaminated land reclaimed in total
+- 8.7.1 To monitor the impacts of the Core Strategy on this sustainability theme, appropriate indicators should be selected from the following list: - River water quality - Daily domestic water consumption (per capita consumption) - Number of planning permissions granted contrary to the advice of the EA on water quality grounds - No. of applications including Sustainable Drainage Systems - The volume of household waste collected and the proportion recycled - Amount of municipal waste arising and managed by management type - Capacity of new waste management facilities by type - No. of new developments incorporating recycling facilities - New homes built on previously developed land - Amount of floorspace by employment type, which is on previously developed land - % of development on Greenfield sites & Brownfield sites - % of contaminated land reclaimed in total